 Once I have a folder set up I send a link to my client, Bill, and I keep copies of all exchanged files there.
 Anytime my Bill wants to share with me all he needs to do is open the folder on his desktop and drop it in.
 A simple workflow means better communication and better communication means a better finished product.

 Rough concept sketches.

-Each new project starts with me, a big block of paper and a sharpie marker.
+Each new project starts with me, a big pad of paper, and a sharpie marker.
 My first job is to throw down as many ideas as I can.
 I keep the drawing loose and simple.
 That keeps the ideas flowing and stops me from overworking things.
 These are concept drawings and the only thing I’m concerned about at this stage is getting my ideas on paper.
 I rarely share this initial stage of drawings with my clients (but since your reading this article I thought I’d share them with you).
-As you can see sketches are pretty rough and hard to follow but that’s OK because I plan on refining them before I share with Bill.
+As you can see sketches are pretty rough and hard to follow but that’s OK because I plan on refining them before I share them with Bill.

 Step three – Tightening up

 Bill picked his favorite from this batch upper left.